-Transportation plan documents may be requested by phone, fax, e-mail or in person from the Miami-Dade TPO.
+Transportation plan documents may be requested by phone, fax, mail, electronic-mail (e-mail), or in person from the Miami-Dade TPO Office.
 Major documents may also be downloaded from the TPO website.
-The distribution of these documents will be made by regular mail, fax or e-mail as appropriate.
+The distribution of these documents will be made by regular mail, fax, or e-mail, as appropriate.

-Easy to understand documents (brochures, newsletters and notifications) will be prepared for the general public when appropriate.
+Easy to understand documents (brochures, newsletters, and notifications) will be prepared for the general public, when appropriate.